QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 |9| 1800 | 27 |
 |10 | 250 | 2 |

-Let us think about $y_i$ as sales for an ice-cream cart, while $x_i$ is a variable the records the temperature in Celcius.
+Let us think about $y_i$ as sales for an ice-cream cart, while $x_i$ is a variable that records the day's temperature in Celcius.

 ```{code-cell} ipython3
 x = [32, 21, 24, 35, 10, 11, 22, 21, 27, 2]